HermesBoots/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 Printing the alphabet backward using `putchar` only twice and a loop.

 ## Hexadecimal
-Pringint all base-16 digits using two loops and only 3 `putchar` calls.
+Printing all base-16 digits using two loops and only 3 `putchar` calls.

 ## Patience, Persistence and Perspiration Make an Unbeatable Combination for Success
-Prints all base-10 digits separated by a comma and a space using only 4 `putchar` calls.
+Printing all base-10 digits separated by a comma and a space using only 4 `putchar` calls.

 ## 00...99
-Prints all base-10 numbers from 0 to 99, zero-padded.
+Printing all base-10 numbers from 0 to 99, zero-padded.
 Limited to 5 `putchar` calls and uses a nested loop.

+## Inventing Is Just a Combination of Brains and Materials.
+The More Brains You Use, the Less Material You Need
+Printing all combinations of two digits without repeats with only 5 `putchar` calls, a nested loop, and several conditions.